integra-bank-app/bank-app/README.md

 # Bank App for Integra Project

-**Bank App for Integra Project** is a modern, full-stack web application developed as part of the Integra initiative.
+**Bank App for Integra Project** is a modern, full-stack web application.
-Its primary purpose is to simulate and manage core banking operations—including user management, account handling, deposits, transactions, and investments—using a secure, scalable, and extensible architecture.
+Its primary purpose is to simulate and manage core banking operations—including user management, account handling, deposits, transactions, investments, and compliance processes—using a secure, scalable, and extensible architecture.

 The application is built with Java (Spring Boot) for the backend and TypeScript (React) for the frontend, featuring:
-- robust JWT-based authentication and authorization,
+- Robust JWT-based authentication and authorization
-- internationalization (i18n) for multilingual support,
+- Internationalization (i18n) for multilingual support
-- RESTful APIs documented with OpenAPI/Swagger,
+- RESTful APIs documented with OpenAPI/Swagger
-- automated database schema migrations (Flyway),
+- Automated database schema migrations (Flyway)
+- Integration with ANAF (Romanian tax authority) for simulating tax and fee collection
+- Real-time notifications (frontend and backend events)
-- and a responsive UI for both users and admins.
+- Responsive UI for both users and admins

 ## Table of Contents